top of page

 About Me

-I am a first gen college graduate.
-I feel very fortunate to have had the opportunity to pursue this rewarding and fulfilling career.
-I prefer not to define myself solely by my work.
-Though I love teaching and research, I also have many other interests.
-Outside of work, I love the outdoors.
+I am a first generation college graduate and feel very fortunate to have the opportunity to pursue this exciting and fulfilling career!
+In addition to my love of teaching and science, I also love (maybe not surprisingly) the outdoors!
 I enjoy hiking, gardening, and exploring new places.
-I am also an enthusiastic reader as well as a producer and consumer of arts and crafts.
+I am also an enthusiastic reader and I like making, viewing, and collecting arts and crafts.
 I've played sports all my life, including field hockey and lacrosse pre-college and soccer post-college and today.
-I also volunteer as a coach for my kiddos soccer and lacrosse teams.
-I love spending time with my family, which includes my husband, son, daughter, and our lazy cat, Hubert!
+I love spending time with my family, which includes my husband, son, daughter, and our cats Perseus and Neith!

 2020- 2023: Undergraduate Researchers: Pamela Barroso, Andy Chen, Ashley Gance, Jennifer Tran